 Images on your monitor typically have lots of bright light shining through them.
 That can make your images seem brighter than they really are.
-When your book or Wall Art are printed, those images might look darker than expected.
+When your book or Wall Art is printed those images might look darker than expected.

 Luckily, there's an easy way to check and adjust the brightness of your images.
 You can use an image editing program such as Photoshop, iPhoto, Photos, Preview, or whatever you have available.
 Look for a feature in those programs called levels or the histogram.

 This photo might look OK on screen, especially if your monitor brightness is turned up high...

 ...but using the Levels tool in Photoshop (below) reveals it's actually pretty dark.
 There's very little pure white in the image.
-Those "white" rabbits would actually look a bit grey in the printed book or Wall Art if printed as-is.
+Those white rabbits would probably look a bit grey in the printed book or Wall Art if printed as-is.

 How do we know this?
 See the graph below that looks like a mountain range?
 That's the histogram.

 The left side of the histogram shows the levels of black.
-The right side of the histogram shows the amount of white in the photo.
+The right side of the histogram shows the levels of white in the photo.

-Most images should have a full range, meaning the histogram should go all the way across from left to right.
+Most images should have a full range, meaning the histogram data should go all the way across from left to right.
 But here it doesn't go all the way to the right because there's very little true white in the image.
 (The "white" rabbits are more grey).

 You can adjust the black or white levels in the image using the arrows under the histogram.
 (See screenshot below).
 This will help bring out the white.

 The left arrow adjusts the black levels while the right arrow adjusts the white levels, making whites, well, whiter.
 (The middle arrow adjusts the midtones, which we'll ignore for now).

 To increase the amount of white (and brighten the white areas) slide the right arrow left.
 There's no exact formula as to how much since every image is different.
 But aiming for the right edge of the histogram, or just a bit past it, is a good start.